 Contributions made to social security and the housing fund scheme lower the taxable income as well.
 As explained in our article on China’s Social Security System and Housing Fund Scheme, both employees and employers contribute to social security and the housing fund.
 Here the costs for the employer are higher than the gross salary since the employer contributions are calculated on top of the gross salary.
 Since two of the social security insurances are only paid by the employer, employees only make contributions to the basic pension insurance, basic medical insurance, unemployment insurance and the housing provident fund, and these contributions are deducted from the gross salary.

-Currently, most Foreigners in Shanghai are not required to make contributions to social security or housing fund.
+Currently, foreign employees working in Shanghai are generally required to participate in China’s statutory social security system in accordance with national regulations, subject to limited exemptions under applicable bilateral social security agreements..
 In the past, on the level of payroll calculation, residents from Hong Kong, Macao and Taiwan were treated the same as foreigners with respect to social security.
-However, starting from 1st January 2020, residents from Hong Kong, Macao and Taiwan must make contributions to social security.
+Since 2020, residents from Hong Kong, Macao and Taiwan working in mainland China have generally been required to participate in the social security system in accordance with national regulations, subject to local implementation rules..
 Nevertheless, they can still opt out of housing fund contributions in Shanghai.

 Moreover, to further lower the tax burden, individuals can use special additional deductions (or so-called “itemized deductions”).
 In the table below we elaborate on the different types of itemized China income tax deductions: